countnazgul/qlBuilder/README.md

 In some cases the Prod environment app can be without the original (full) script and just include (via REST API call) the final load script (the one in `dist` folder) from Git's master branch.
 This was technically you don't need to touch the Prod app in case of script change ... this is just an idea how to benefit from this approach

+## Roadmap

+* QSE support (certificates, header etc)
+* `include` and `must_include` - (option) parse the script and get the content of the script that are included and get the content of these files as a separate tabs.
+This way the script will not be dependant on external files
+* different logic how to name the script files - instead of naming convention why not specify the other in the config file?

 ---